 Researchers have found five cat personality types, and find most cats fall into one of the following categories - Neurotic, Extraverted, Dominant, Impulsive or Agreeable.

 It is worth noting that most “undesirable” behaviours are just cats expressing their natural behaviours, but perhaps in a place or at a time which isn’t appealing to us as humans!

-Whether your cat is a Nervous Nat, a Spontaneous Sam or a Bossy Billie, read our top tips for ensuring a fuss-free feline friend below.
+Whether your cat is a Nervous Nala, a Spontaneous Simba or a Bossy Bella, read our top tips for ensuring a fuss-free feline friend below.